 The ethics curriculum of every participating region is managed by a curator.
 If you’re an ethics teacher that would like to contribute to this platform, please get in touch with the curator of your region.

-Floris Velema teaches philosophy at Wolfert Bilingual School in Rotterdam, The Netherlands.
+Floris Velema is a teaching methodologist for philosophy at ICLON, Leiden University Graduate School of Teaching, and teaches philosophy at Wolfert Bilingual School in Rotterdam.
 He chairs the board of the Dutch Philosophy Olympiad and is a board member of the Association Internationale des Professeurs de Philosophie (AIPPh).
 He is also the founding editor of ethics.community.
 If you have any questions or remarks about this platform, please contact Floris at the address below.

 Barbora Baďurová has been working at the Department of Ethical and Civic Education at Matej Bel University in Banská Bystrica since 2012, currently at the position of lecturer and deputy head of department.
 Her publications and research activities are focused on environmental ethics and ethical education.
 She had a chance to undertake several study, research or lecture stays abroad, especially in Finland, Poland, Portugal, Ireland and Austria.
 She is or was involved in several research projects of the department oriented on ethics: KEGA (deputy of project leader), VEGA, APVV, Visegrad fund (project leader), and Erasmus+.
 Her teaching focuses especially on ethics, practical ethics, history of ethical theories, and environmental ethics.